Understanding Autism in Adult Females

 Autism Diagnosis: Why Are Women at a Disadvantage?

-Over the years, it has been observed that most children diagnosed with autism syndrome are boys compared to girls.
+Throughout the years, it has been observed that most children diagnosed with autism syndrome are boys compared to girls.
 For instance, data shows that the National Autistic Society of the UK depicts the diagnosis of boys to girls in a ratio of 4:1.
 However, increasing data points show that this difference may not occur because more boys than girls suffer from autism but because girls are often misdiagnosed or even diagnosed late.
 The incidence of autism has been interestingly noted to be higher in females around the age of 80, with most being diagnosed much later, after 18 years.

 For many women, an adult diagnosis of autism can help completely turn the tide.
 It provides answers that have long been withheld regarding their behaviours and possible challenges that may have baffled them for ages.
 It also provides the means to obtain the essential help and resources that can significantly improve their lives.